mthiebaux/JSNtemplate/README.md

 }
 ```

-The RPC handler simply pulls the function name from the POST request body, checks that it exists as a function in the globalThis object, executes it, and adds the return value to the output object:
+The RPC handler simply pulls the function name from the POST request body, checks that it exists as a function in the globalThis object, executes it, and adds its return value to the output object:

 ```
 import {} from './lib.js'; // globalThis.rpc_cmd = function rpc_cmd(){}